Can You Sue If a Home Seller Lies or Conceals a Defect in Pennsylvania?

 Could the Home Inspector Be Held Responsible for Not Discovering the Defect?

-Consumer Protection Laws May Also Apply
+Consumer Protection Laws Might Also Apply

 If a Pennsylvania homebuyer can prove an intentional or fraudulent misrepresentation on the part of the seller or the selling broker, the buyer can ask for anything from the actual amount of the damage all the way up to three times the amount.